influxdata/telegraf/plugins/inputs/procstat/README.md

   ## Field name prefix
   # prefix = ""

-  ## When true add the full cmdline as a tag.
+  ## When true add the full cmdline as a tag else add it as a field.
   # cmdline_tag = false

   ## Add the PID as a tag instead of as a field.
 When collecting multiple